peterbrittain/asciimatics/doc/source/widgets.rst

 few more final touches to consider.
 These all touch on dynamically changing or reconstructing your Scene.

+At a high level, you need to decide what you want to achieve.
+The basic options are as follows.

+1. If you just want to have some extra Frames on the same Screen - e.g. pop-up windows - that's fine.
+Just use the existing classes (see below)!
+2. If you want to be able to draw other content outside of your existing Frame(s), you probably want to use other Effects.
+3. If you want to be able to add something inside your Frame(s), you almost certainly want to create a custom Widget for that new content.

+The rest of this section goes through those options (and a couple more related changes) in a little more detail.

 Adding other effects
 ~~~~~~~~~~~~~~~~~~~~
 Since Frames are just another Effect, they can be combined with any other Effect in a Scene.
 For